We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 - Give your student a dry erase marker to trace the pig shapes.
 Alternatively, give your student a special manipulative to “trace” the pages.

-Download the Pig Shapes Tracing Pages
+Download the Free Pig Shapes Tracing Worksheets

 Simply click on the image below to grab your free copy of the Pig Shapes Tracing Pages.